 Under Maine law, individuals 21 years of age or older are allowed to possess up to 2.5 ounces (70 grams) of marijuana.
-Additionally, adults are allowed to lawfully possess and cultivate up to six mature marijuana plants, 12 immature plants and unlimited seedlings.
+Additionally, adults are allowed to lawfully possess and cultivate up to three mature marijuana plants, 12 immature plants.
+Medical marijuana patients have a possession limit of 2.5 ounces as well, and are allowed to possess up to 6 mature marijuana plants and 12 immature plants.

 Consuming cannabis on public or federal land is strictly prohibited and illegal in Maine.
 Recreational marijuana may only be consumed on private property, out of public view.
 Adults 21 years of age or older who do choose to consume marijuana in public and are found guilty of perpetrating this civil violation are subject to a fine up to $100.